attocash/docs/roadmap.md

 - **Promote**: Incentivize community members, developers, and content creators to spread the word about Atto through bounties, referral programs, and educational content campaigns.

-### Metrics
+### Node Metrics  ✅

-To enhance network transparency and provide valuable insights, we will:

 - **Expose Node Metrics**: Implement prometheus endpoint so node operators can monitor the health and performance of their nodes.
-- **Launch a Network Dashboard**: Display key live metrics on our website, such as block count, transactions per second (TPS), and other popular network statistics.

 ## Phase 6: Representative Program Introduction

+### Network Metrics

+To enhance network transparency and provide valuable insights, we will:

+- **Launch a Network Dashboard**: Display key live metrics on our website, such as block count, transactions per second (TPS), inflation, activity, and other popular network statistics.

 ### Empowering Network Participants